formatjs/formatjs/docs/Getting-Started.md

 #### full-icu

+Starting with Node.js 13.0.0 full-icu is supported by default.

-When using React Intl in Node.js, your `node` binary has to either:
+If using React Intl in an earlier version of Node.js, your `node` binary has to either:

 - Get compiled with `full-icu` using these [instructions](https://nodejs.org/api/intl.html)